-Just wanted to share with you some snaps of the Mardi Himal Trek I did, and to let you know how I got on…
+Hi guys… So I just wanted to share with you a brief run-through and some snaps of my time hiking the Mardi Himal Trek, and to let you know how I got on…

 Well we were meant to do it in 3 nights 4 days, but we ended up hiking all the way back down on the last day so were able to have it finished in 2 nights 3 days.
 My knees weren’t too happy with me by the end of it, but even as I hobbled down the longest set of steps you’ve ever seen for the last stretch, I managed to keep on smiling and laughing – mainly because …well what else can ya do eh!
 Haha.